 Explanation Of Sentence Structures

-So now that we know all the things that make up sentences and the word order, let’s learn about sentence structure.
+Now that you know all the things that make up sentences and the word order, let’s learn about sentence structure.

 Sentence structure refers to how sentences are built.
 A sentence needs a subject and a verb and must express a complete thought.
 Think of it like a recipe: you need certain ingredients (subject and verb) to make a complete dish (sentence).